Faculty

 Bindu Chadaga, MA – Grants Manager and CIVIC Coordinator

-Frans Cuevas, MSBME – Data Manager
+Frans Cuevas, MSBME – Data Science Analyst

 Frans grew up in Queens, New York and earned her B.S. in Math and Statistics at Stony Brook University.
 After graduating, she attended Drexel University where she received her M.S. in Biomedical Engineering.
 She was involved in multiple academic projects, some of which included biosimulations of HIV dynamics and bioengineered neural networks used as potential interventions for patients with NDD.
 Since graduate school, her research interests lie in clinical and epidemiological data.
 In the future, she hopes to apply her data analysis expertise to public health interventions for underserved communities here in NYC.
 In her free time, Frans enjoys finding all the best foods in Queens with friends, playing competitive sports and hanging with her family.